 The work-in-progress project ‘Game Changers’ – is a workshop in electro-composition and choreographed audience interaction in 3 parts.
-During February and March Lundgren & Pettersson will explore the 2nd and 3rd parts.
+During March Lundgren & Pettersson will explore the 2nd and 3rd parts.

 Lundgren & Pettersson has during the last term in 2021 explored and done an electric soundscape in collaboration with the Malmö based musician & singer Cecilia Nordlund.
 Now Lundgren & Pettersson will continue the pre-study and investigate group affiliation and exclusion with a focus on the viewer’s attitude and what governs the narrative and group dynamics in a live work through workshops at IAC.

 The project’s main purpose is to create an experimental sound piece and an interactive choreography for a future commission performance.
 The pre-study is divided into different parts; individual work and a workshop with performers and dancers, a pre-performance with the performers and a test audience, followed by an open talk by Lundgren and Pettersson.
 ‘Game Changers’ will become an audience-interactive performance that artistically explores adaptable group affiliation, narcissism and rebellious individualism where the boundaries between actor and viewer will dissolve.

 ‘Game Changers’ is a commission performance at the performance festival Rum för Performance in Umeå 16-18 September 2022.
 Rum för Performance is a northern biennial performance festival in Umeå arranged by Bildmuseet, Vita Kuben and Norrlandsoperan.
 In the beginning of September 2022, the work is planned to be first shown in a smaller scale at the 7a * 11d International Festival of Performance Art in Toronto.